smellycheese101/unlinkd/README.md

 ## Warning
 You can use this M3U playlist for free, but when copying our M3U links, make sure to credit us, since it **is** required by the CC BY 4.0 license.
 If not credited, you'll be alerted via e-mail or direct message.
 If failing to credit within 7 days, a cease and desist letter will be sent.

 **M3U streams warning!** Some streams might not be 24/7, or might be geo-blocked.

+## Quality labels
+We have labeled some channels HD, some SD.
+Here's a list of how we label the quality of our TV channels:

+4320p - 8K
+2160p - 4K
+1440p (if even exists) - 2K
+1080p - HD
+720p - No label
+>720p - SD

 ## Contributors